 A diamond’s color is measured based on the GIA (Gemology Institute of America) coloring scale, running from D (the colorless variant) to Z diamonds.
-D – Z is the normal coloring range, but between them exists numerous other color grades.
+D – Z is the normal coloring range, Wholesale Jewelry, but between them exist numerous other color grades.
 These grades range from the near-colorless variant to the variant with a slightly yellow tint.
 Diamond Color

 Before making a purchase decision, considering the diamond’s color is crucial as diamond prices differ based on their color.
 You can potentially save a lot of money by selecting a slightly low-quality diamond that will also look adorable for your engagement ring.
 In this article, we’ll review the color grades for diamonds according to the grading scale of the GIA.
 Diamond Color

 Diamond Color Grades

 Diamonds in the D, E, and F color scaled are colorless diamonds.
 They have no visible yellow tint, and they are the highest quality diamonds.
 The prices of the D-F diamond vary, but don’t expect a regular price, as these diamonds are relatively rare.
 While E and F diamonds have more color tints than D diamonds, the difference is almost invisible to the human eye.
 With everything else equal, a D, E, and F graded diamond will cost $9,500, $8,250, and $7,500, respectively.
 However, if you want to purchase a diamond from the colorless grade with a friendly budget, an F-graded diamond is your best bet, as it’s the least expensive among the trio.
 Diamond Color